wangshgeo/2opt/README.md

 2. distance_table: store all possible distances in a table, and use this when performing the 2-Opt checks.
 On my machine on usa13509.tsp, this runs about 4x faster than the naive version.
+3. gpu: a CUDA GPU version.
-3. quadtree: an experimental algorithm utilizing a quadtree in a similar way to the Barnes-Hut algorithm for n-body problems, but tailored to segments.
+4. quadtree: an experimental algorithm utilizing a quadtree in a similar way to the Barnes-Hut algorithm for n-body problems, but tailored to segments.

 # Running the Programs